genonullfree/company_questions/README.md

 - [ ] What are the average bonuses, (per organizational level,) per year?
 - [ ] How often are cost of living increases?
 - [ ] What is the typical raise schedule?
+- [ ] Who owns the company?
+- [ ] Is there a way to build equity in the company?
+- [ ] Is there a company stock program?

 # Travel Questions